intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/Overview/tensorflow_inference.md

 ## Quantization

 Quantization is widely used to compress models to a lower precision, which not only reduces the model size but also accelerates inference.
-BigDL-Nano provides `InferenceOptimizer.quantize()` API for users to quickly obtain a quantized model with accuracy control by specifying a few arguments. `Sequential` has similar usage, so we will only show how to use an instance of `Model` to enable quantization pipeline here.
+BigDL-Nano provides `InferenceOptimizer.quantize()` API for users to quickly obtain a quantized model with accuracy control by specifying a few arguments.

 To use INC as your quantization engine, you can choose `accelerator=None/'onnxruntime'`.
 Otherwise, `accelerator='openvino'` means using OpenVINO POT (Post-training Optimization) to do quantization.

 ### Quantization without Accuracy Control

-By default, `InferenceOptimizer.quantize()` doesn't search the tuning space and returns the fully-quantized model without considering the accuracy drop.
-If you need to search quantization tuning space for a model with accuracy control, you'll have to specify a few arguments to define the tuning space.
-More instructions in [Quantization with Accuracy Control](#quantization-with-accuracy-control)

 Taking the example in [Runtime Acceleration](#runtime-acceleration), you can use quantization as following: